 - In simple terms corporations are referred to when we talk of business establishments, large organizations, and governing groups.

-- For example, Alphabet under whose name Google operates, General Motors, Future lifestyle, Toyota are same major business corporations across the world.
+- For example, Alphabet under whose name Google operates, General Motors, Future lifestyle, Toyota are the same major business corporations across the world.

 What is Incorporation?